lequant40/portfolio_allocation_js/README.md

   Introduced by Martin Young in the research paper [A Minimax Portfolio Selection Rule with Linear Programming Solution](http://www.jstor.org/stable/2634472), this portfolio uses the minimum return as a measure of risk instead of the variance as in the Markowitz framework.

 - Random portfolio
-  Random portfolios have several usages in finance, for instance measuring performances of asset allocation strategies as described by Patrick Burns in the article [Random Portfolios for Performance Measurement](https://doi.org/10.1007/3-540-36626-1_11).
+  Random portfolios are typically used to benchmark performances of asset allocation strategies, as pioneered by Ronald J. Surz in the article [Portfolio Opportunity Distributions](https://doi.org/10.3905/joi.3.2.36) and latter complemented by Patrick Burns in the article [Random Portfolios for Performance Measurement](https://doi.org/10.1007/3-540-36626-1_11).

 ## Supported helper algorithms